MariaMendezReal/MariaMendezReal.github.io/index.md

 Current PhD supervision
 -------
-- Safouane Noubir (2018-2021), **Security vulnerabilities of energy management on multi-core architectures**
+- Safouane Noubir (2018-2021), **Investigation of Security Vulnerabilities of Energy Management on Multi-Core Architectures**
-- May Myat Thu (2021-2024), **Study of side-channel vulnerabilities in deep learning FPGA implementations of computer vision**
+- May Myat Thu (2021-2024), **Study of Side-Channel Vulnerabilities in Deep Learning FPGA Implementations of Computer Vision**
 - Fatima El Bouchikhi (2021-2024), **Smart Energy modeling and Management in Batteryless Embedded Embedded Systems design**

 Other research responsabilities
 -------
-- **Co-referent of cyber security activities of IETR lab** (since 2018)
+- **Co-referent of cyber security activities of IETR lab** (since 2019)
 - **Referent of IETR lab and member of the CNRS Cybersecurity _Miroir_ research group** (since 2021)
 - **Referent for EEA club** (since 2018)